IS suicide attack on Libya election commission kills 12 - Journal du Cameroun

 – Election hopes –

-The United Nations mission in Libya condemned the “terrorist attack” and said it extended “its condolences to the families of the victims who lost their lives”.
+The United Nations mission in Libya condemned the assault and extended condolences to victims’ families.

 “Such terrorist attacks will not deter Libyans from moving forward in the process of consolidating national unity and building the state of law and institutions,” it said on Twitter.